l-yc/lcd-board/README.md

 This web app operates on the idea of rooms, where each room has a unique whiteboard.
 It allows multiple users to concurrently connect and draw in a room at any given point in time.

 As of now, room whiteboards are only persistent for as long as at least one user is connected to the room.
-If no one's connected to a room with a non-empty whiteboard, it'll be automatically discarded after 60 seconds.
+If no one's connected to a room with a non-empty whiteboard, it'll be automatically discarded after 5 minutes.

 The web app has quite a bit of drawing tools to choose from, and you can pick the color and size on supported tools.
 Following is a list of them:
 - Pen